 Piano

-Canadian pianist David Lécuyer is a prizewinner of the Canadian Music Competition, the Festival-Concours of Sherbrooke, the Sherbrooke University Concerto Competition, and the Mary Graham Lasley Competition.
+David is an award-winning soloist, chamber musician, and collaborative pianist.
+He is a prizewinner of the Canadian Music Competition, the Festival-Concours of Sherbrooke, the Sherbrooke University Concerto Competition, and the Mary Graham Lasley Competition.
 In 2024, he co-founded the Setas Trio with violinist Amir Kadamani and cellist Adrian Bostian.
-The ensemble was awarded First Prize at the Plowman Chamber Music Competition, one of North America's leading chamber music contests.
+The ensemble has since established itself as an active presence on the North American chamber music scene, earning First Prize at the Plowman Chamber Music Competition.

 As a soloist, David has appeared with both the Sherbrooke Youth Symphony Orchestra and the Sherbrooke University Symphony Orchestra.
-Recent engagements have brought him to distinguished venues across Virginia, Washington D.C., Maryland, and Texas, including a notable performance for the Japanese Ambassador.
+His recent engagements have brought him to distinguished venues throughout Virginia, Washington D.C., Maryland, and Texas, including a notable performance for the Japanese Ambassador.
+He maintains an active performance schedule as a chamber musician, touring regularly across several U.S. states with the Setas Trio and collaborating frequently with vocalists and instrumentalists.

-An in-demand collaborative pianist, David has served as an opera répétiteur and staff pianist at Shenandoah University, and is currently the rehearsal pianist for the Maryland Choral Society.
-His recent chamber music collaborations include recital tours with tenor Drew Young and mezzo-soprano Dina Spyropoulous.
-He also performs regularly across several U.S. states with the Setas Trio.
+An in-demand collaborative pianist, David has served as an opera répétiteur and staff pianist at Shenandoah University, where he worked closely with singers and conductors in both operatic and recital repertoire.
+He currently holds the position of staff collaborative pianist at the Peabody Institute.
+His recent chamber music collaborations include recital tours with tenor Drew Young and mezzo-soprano Dina Spyropoulous, as well as numerous performances in academic and professional settings.

-Born in Montreal, David earned his Bachelor's degree from Sherbrooke University and a Master's degree from Shenandoah University, where he studied under renowned Beethoven specialist John O'Conor.
-He recently concluded a Graduate Performance Diploma at the Peabody Institute, studying with Alexander Shtarkman.
+Born in Montreal, David earned his Bachelor's degree from Sherbrooke University and a Master's degree from Shenandoah University, where he studied with renowned Beethoven specialist John O'Conor.
+He recently completed a Graduate Performance Diploma at the Peabody Institute, studying under Alexander Shtarkman.
+His chamber music training has been shaped by mentors including Annie Fullard, Marian Hahn, and Michael Kannen, and he has worked with distinguished artists such as Richard Goode, André Laplante, Wu Han, and Jean-Efflam Bavouzet.

-David has worked with leading artists including Richard Goode, André Laplante, Annie Fullard, Wu Han and Daniel Shapiro.
-Known for his expressive artistry and refined sensitivity, he is deeply inspired by the Germanic tradition and seeks to revive traditions of piano playing inspired by earlier generations of pianists. generations of pianists.
-His love for nature, philosophy, and literature shapes his musical interpretations and fuels his ongoing artistic journey.
+David is deeply inspired by the Germanic musical tradition and seeks to perpetuate traditions of piano playing associated with earlier generations of pianists.
+His artistic vision is further enriched by a deep love of nature, philosophy, and literature, which continues to inform his musical interpretations and guide his ongoing artistic journey.

 Amir Kadamani